A Ridge Turns Patriots into Targets

 Park on the shoulder of the road where open woods line the eastern side.
 This part of the battlefield can be viewed entirely from your vehicle.
 Two battles were probably fought in the area.
 This location is from the larger second battle.

-With the Continental Army in South Carolina and a British corps in Wilmington, a brutal civil war has erupted between Loyalists and Patriots in the southern sandhills.
+With the Continental Army in South Carolina and a British corps in Wilmington, a brutal civil war has erupted between Loyalists and Patriots in the southern sandhills of North Carolina.

 He may have had a more personal reason.
-A Loyalist force had surprised a small unit camped with Wade at Piney Bottom Creek (now on Ft.
-Bragg) in a pre-dawn raid that killed seven.
+A Loyalist or “Tory” force had surprised a small unit camped with Wade at Piney Bottom Creek (now on Ft.
+Liberty) in a pre-dawn raid that killed seven.
 One of those casualties was a small boy who pleaded for his life but was killed with a broadsword, infuriating Wade.

 Whatever the reasons, Wade called out half his men and gave chase.

 This page starts with a second battle here, fought by many of the same men.

 A month later, O’Neill and his 70 part-time “militia” soldiers are searching for a Patriot force that captured some of his men in a raid three days earlier.
 Meanwhile, Col. David Fanning has made a supply run from his Cox’s Mill base (near modern Ramseur) to Wilmington.
 On the way back he has camped at McPhaul’s Mill eight miles away with around 155 men.
 Fanning offers to help O’Neill, who is happy to accept and puts Fanning in charge.

 A Patriot militia force of 600–660 under Wade drove back Tory pickets stationed on the bridge.
 It then camped on a ridge between that and Little Raft Swamp, knowing more Tories are in the area.